lguazo/crud-django/README.md

 # CRUD-Django

 # Prerequisites
-You need to have python 3.9.13 minimun verison installed
+You need to have python 3.9.13 minimun version installed

-## Create and activae your Python Virtual Env
+## Create and activate your Python Virtual Env
 ```
 #Create virtual env
 python -m venv venv